aime-team/aime-mlc/README.md

 ### Start machine learning containers

-**mlc-start container_name** to explicitly start a container
+**mlc start container_name** to explicitly start a container

-mlc-start is a way to start the container to run installed background processes, like an installed web server, on the container without the need to open an interactive shell to it.
+'mlc start' is a way to start the container to run installed background processes, like an installed web server, on the container without the need to open an interactive shell to it.

-For opening a shell to the container just use 'mlc-open', which will automatically start the container if the container is not already running.
+For opening a shell to the container just use 'mlc open', which will automatically start the container if the container is not already running.

 ### Stop machine learning containers

-**mlc-stop container_name [-Y]** to explicitly stop a container.
+**mlc stop container_name [-f]** to explicitly stop a container.

-mlc-stop on a container is comparable to a shutdown of a computer, all activate processes and open shells to the container will be terminated.
+'mlc stop' on a container is comparable to a shutdown of a computer, all activate processes and open shells to the container will be terminated.

 To force a stop on a container use:

 ```
-mlc-stop my-container -Y
+mlc stop my-container -f
 ```

 ### Remove/Delete a machine learning container

-**mlc-remove container_name** to remove the container.
+**mlc remove container_name** to remove the container.

 Warning: the container will be unrecoverable deleted only data stored in the /workspace directory will be kept.
 Only use to clean up containers which are not needed any more.

 ```
-mlc-remove my-container
+mlc remove my-container
 ```

 ### Update ML Containers

-**mlc-update-sys** to update the container managment system to latest version.
+**mlc update-sys** to update the container managment system to latest version.

 The container system and container repo will be updated to latest version.
 Run this command to check if new framework versions are available.
 On most systems privileged access (sudo password) is required to do so.

 ```
-mlc-update-sys
+mlc update-sys
 ```

 ## Supported ML containers